messiasnycolas/order-api/README.md

 - *pastDays* is optional, expected to be **0 or any natural number** and it represents which days will be used for building summaries.

-    - e.g. `0` fetch today's current won deals from Pipedrive, add them as orders on Bling and finally store the daily summary, containing the total value;
+    - e.g. `0` fetch today's current won deals from Pipedrive, add them as orders on Bling and finally store the daily summary, containing the total value and the oportunities;

     - `1` do the same for today and yesterday won deals, and so on.